Glendale Pedestrian Accident Lawyers

 - Pedestrians accounted for 17% of all traffic-related fatalities.

-- A total of 104,000 pedestrians were treated for non-fatal crash-related injuries at emergency departments in 2020.
+- In 2020, approximately 104,000 pedestrians were treated in emergency departments for non-fatal crash-related injuries.

 According to the California Office of Traffic Safety (OTS), there were nearly 7,500 pedestrian deaths in California from 2009 to 2018.
 Glendale alone had 67 pedestrian injuries and fatalities in 2020.
-The state of California reported the highest number of pedestrian fatalities, surpassing the national average of at least 25%.
-While factors like climate, urban infrastructure, and tourist attractions may contribute to the increased risk for pedestrians in California, these statistics offer little consolation to families who have tragically lost a loved one in these accidents.
+Traffic safety data indicate that California is consistently among the states with the highest number of pedestrian fatalities.

 - Cuts, Scrapes, and Bruises — Pedestrians involved in accidents may suffer cuts, scrapes, and bruises on their head, face, and body.
 These injuries are often caused by contact with the vehicle or the road surface.